hpenne/smallrand/readme.md

       always a bad idea.
 Since it is thread local, you also get one RNG per thread in the thread pool if your code is async.
 Furthermore, it is a potential security risk (see [below](#the-juniper-incident)).
     - `smallrand` does not require you to import any traits or anything else beyond the RNG you're using.
+    - This crate has minimal dependencies and does not intend to change much, so you won't have to update it very often.
     - This crate compiles much faster than `rand`.
 * Why would I choose this over `fastrand`
     - `fastrand` uses Wyrand as its algorithm, which does not seem to be as respected as Xoshiro256++.
-    - When you use `fastrand` to generate integers in a range, it does not generate a uniform distribution (as of March 30th 2025.
+    - When you use `fastrand` to generate integers in a range, it does not generate a uniform distribution (as of March 30th 2025).
 The code uses a simple modulus, which is plain wrong.
 This call the quality of the whole crate into question.

 ## The Juniper incident